'No new' SSE hydro power stations after subsidy cut

 SSE, which trades north of the border as Scottish Hydro, had planned several new hydro schemes in the Highlands.

 It also warned changes to Whitehall's support regime for renewable power could significantly harm biomass burning and wind farm development.

 RWE/nPower, which has hydro power development plans as well, also issued a warning.

 It argued the level of support for hydro was "not enough and will have a very serious impact upon future projects of 5 megawatts and above".

 The news comes after the government announced a 30% reduction in the Renewable Obligation Certificates companies receive per unit of energy produced.

 That has been awarded at the same rate as onshore wind farms, and after a Whitehall battle, they are also facing a cut of 10%.

-The Department of Energy and Climate Change (DECC) announced the reductions on Wednesday, which were less than had been expected for wind farms, but on condition that could be reviewed again soon.'New uncertainty'
+The Department of Energy and Climate Change (DECC) announced the reductions on Wednesday, which were less than had been expected for wind farms, but on condition that could be reviewed again soon.